beyondcode/docs.beyondco.de/resources/docs/1.0/advanced-usage/custom-websocket-handlers.md

 WebSocketsRouter::webSocket('/my-websocket', \App\MyCustomWebSocketHandler::class);
 ```

-Once you've added the custom WebSocket route, be sure to restart our WebSockets server for the changes to take place.
+Once you've added the custom WebSocket route, be sure to restart our WebSocket server for the changes to take place.